jorgitoooo/acme-search/README.md

 #### Analytics service

 The final feature implemented was the analytics service which was an advanced feature option in the requirements for this project.
-This service is used across the app to track user behaviour, such as time spent on the app, the type of querys submitted, and the links that a user interacts with.
+This service is used across the app to track user behaviour, such as time spent on the app, the type of queries submitted, and the links that a user interacts with.
 The analytics service is also used to track app performance, such as external file load time and app startup time.

+* NOTE: In development mode, the tracking events that are being fired off can be seen from the browser's terminal.

 <br/>
 <hr/>